 In 1938, the United States Treasury elected to stop minting the Buffalo nickel.
-The Buffalo nickel (also known as the Indian Head nickel) had just completed its mandatory twenty-five year circulation, and since the new President, Franklin D. Roosevelt, was an admirer of Jefferson, the U.S. Mint announced a contest to design a coin in honor of the third President.
+The Buffalo nickel (also known as the Indian Head nickel) had just completed its mandatory twenty-five year circulation, and since the new President, Franklin D. Roosevelt, was an admirer of Thomas Jefferson, the U.S. Mint announced a contest to design a coin in honor of the third President.
 The winning entry would receive a $1,000 prize.
-Normally, the Chief Sculptor-Engraver of the mint created American coins, but for the Jefferson five-cent piece, the general public was invited to submit designs.
-390 contestants did so.
+Normally, the Chief Sculptor-Engraver of the Mint created American coins, but for the Jefferson five-cent piece, the general public was invited to submit designs.
+Three hundred and ninety contestants did so.

 Though the images on the coin have undergone little change, there have been some variations in the metal content of the "nickel."
 For most of its history, the Jefferson nickel has contained an alloy of 75% copper and 25% nickel.
 From 1942-1946, however, a war-time version of the coin circulated.
 Its metal content was 56% copper, 35% silver, and 9% manganese.
 The nickel normally used in currency was diverted to military uses.

 The striking of the 1938 coin was not the first depiction of Thomas Jefferson on the country's currency.
 In 1869, his likeness had appeared on the two-dollar bill.

 In 2004, for the first time, the reverse side of the nickel (the Monticello side) was changed to commemorate the bicentennial of the Lewis and Clark Expedition.
 One minting depicted the Indian Peace Medal and the other illustrated the keelboat from the expedition.